NKI-CCB/imfusion/docs/usage.rst

 sample output should be written.

 An optional ``--assemble`` argument indicates whether IM-Fusion should perform a reference-guided transcript assembly.
-If given, IM-Fusion runs Stringtie after the RNA-seq alignment to detect novel gene transcripts based on the RNA-seq alignment.
+If given, IM-Fusion runs StringTie after the RNA-seq alignment to detect novel gene transcripts based on the RNA-seq alignment.
 The results of this assembly are subsequently used in the insertion detection step to annotate insertions that involve novel transcripts.